sailfish009/mydl_C/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F680Feature Request"
-about: Submit a proposal/request for a new detectron2 feature
+about: Submit a proposal/request for a new mydl feature

 ---